vectordotdev/vector/website/content/en/guides/level-up/managing-schemas.md

 {{< /warning >}}

 We find this feature is useful when used with simple configs!
-As your number of components grows, your needs will change and you'll likely need to configure this at a more fine grained level.
+As your number of components grows, your needs will change and you'll likely need to configure this at a more fine-grained level.

 ### Example: Custom timestamp field